Consumer Reports Says These Toyota Cars Are The Most Reliable

 2026 Toyota GR86

 The Toyota GR86 is one of the few vehicles that offer the option of a manual transmission.
-That's just another indication that this Toyota-Subaru project car is designed for drivers, not passengers.
-The 2.4-liter Subaru engine delivers only 228 horsepower, but that's enough to propel this lightweight sports car quickly down the road.
-It also represents a boost of 23 horsepower over the previous 2-liter engine.
+That's just one indication that this car is designed for drivers, not necessarily passengers.
+The 2.4-liter Subaru engine delivers 228 horsepower, more than enough to propel this lightweight sports car quickly down the road.
+Toyota installed a suspension system designed to keep the GR86 safely on the road and hugging curves tightly.
+However, it's not the kind of suspension intended for taking the family on a Sunday drive.
+CR loved the finely tuned steering that made driving the car on a race track fun.